Texas Unpaid Overtime Attorney & Wage Lawyer

 If you believe you’ve been deprived of the compensation to which you’re legally entitled, please contact the Lore Law Firm.
 Our overtime rights lawyers represent Texas employees who have been subjected to workplace wage and hour violations and take cases on a contingent fee basis – no fee if no recovery of backpay.

-Texas Wage and Overtime laws
+Understanding Texas Wage and Overtime laws

 While Texas does have state labor laws, any employee that is covered by the federal Fair Labor Standards Act (FLSA) is exempt from the Texas Minimum Wage Act.